Red River Ski & Summer Area Policy Overview

 General Equipment Usage

-The Red River Ski Area (RRSA) welcomes the use of alpine and telemark skis, snowboards, snowblades, and the adaptive equipment detailed below (see Adaptive Ski Equipment and Lessons), when operated in accordance with our rules and regulations.
-Ski bikes and snow skates are prohibited at RRSA due to safety concerns regarding the controlled operation of these devices.
-Uphill travel, cross-country skiing, and snowshoeing are also prohibited at RRSA due to collision risk.
+The Red River Ski & Summer Area (RRSA) welcomes the use of alpine and telemark skis, snowboards, snowblades, and the adaptive equipment detailed below (see Adaptive Ski Equipment and Lessons), when operated in accordance with our rules and regulations.
+Ski bikes and snow skates are prohibited at RRSA As is uphill travel, cross-country skiing, and snowshoeing.
 Only lift ticket holders wearing RRSA approved equipment may ride the lifts in the winter due to risk during loading and unloading.
 Special arrangements may be made if requested in advance and deemed appropriate by RRSA.
+At the end of this RRSA Policies section you will find the Ski Area Use Policy that has been adopted by RRSA management and posted at appropriate locations at the Ski Area.

 Adaptive Ski Equipment and Lessons